-(A Saudi Joint Stock Company) NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the period from January 01, 2017 to September 30, 2017 (UNAUDITED)
+(A Saudi Joint Stock Company)

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

+For the year ended December 31, 2017

 Financial assets carried at amortized cost

 For financial assets carried at amortized cost, the Group first assesses whether impairment exists individually for financial assets that are individually significant, or collectively for financial assets that are not individually significant.
 If the Group determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.